lucasassislar/distrolucasblog/README.md

 - Optimization is the highest priority
 - Maybe?
 Make this be backwards-compatible (IE6)

+This is my personal safe haven for re-inventing the wheel.

 TO-DO:
 - GZip support
-- Minify support
+- Minify CSS and JS support
+- Paging system (index page should have everything needed to render the entire website, then later use small requests to get content)
+- Dynamic CSS (should I just use SASS for this?)

-SO FAR:
+LEARNED SO FAR:
 - JSON takes more space than just lines of text
-- PNG can actually be lighter than JPEGs on specific cases
+- PNGs with compression can actually be lighter than JPEGs on low color count images

-This is my personal safe haven for re-inventing the wheel.

 EXTERNAL TOOLS ALLOWED:
 - Anything I can't possibly develop in a timely manner, so: